danielchristiancazares/freespace2/docs/QA_REVIEW.md

 - Unused `Uploading` state and `markUploadsCompleted()` path removed.
 - Texture state is container-based ("state as location"): `m_residentTextures`, `m_pendingUploads`, `m_unavailableTextures`.

+### Rendering pass lifetime is boundary-owned (not scope-owned)

+- Dynamic rendering is started via an idempotent `VulkanRenderingSession::ensureRendering()` (session owns the active pass).
+- Frame/target boundaries always end any active pass internally (`endActivePass()` is no longer a no-op).
+- Draw paths consume a `RenderCtx` capability token from `VulkanRenderer::ensureRenderingStarted()` as proof that rendering is active.

 ## Medium

 ### Validation callback logging is basic